mendersoftware/mender-docs/01.Get-started/02.Deploy-an-application-update/docs.md

 ![congratulations server](Image_9.png)

+On the next screen, review your deployment configuration and click **CREATE**.
+This will take you to the overview of the deployments and you should see it pending as it is awaiting devices.

 After approximately 30 seconds you will see your finished deployment in the **Finished** tab.
 There should also be a tooltip to the URL of your deployed web